In the last decade, consumer appetite for dining out has increased dramatically – and now diners have more options than ever before.

 Space can be tight so think about appliances that are not limited to just a single menu item but offer the capacity and capability to produce a number of different dishes to the same, high quality standards.

-Counter and undercounter refrigerators make up for any lost space with a countertop suitable for food preparation with a refrigeration unit directly underneath.
-Chefs can store ingredients below where the finished product is being prepared, keeping operations efficient and aesthetics pleasing – after all, diners don’t want to see chefs running around from one workstation to another.
+Counter and undercounter refrigerators and freezers combine a workspace for food preparation on top plus refrigerator or freezer space directly underneath.
+Chefs can store ingredients below where the finished product is being prepared, keeping operations efficient and aesthetics pleasing – after all, diners don’t want to see chefs scurrying around from one station to another in a chaotic setting.

-Counter and undercounter storage units provide quick and easy access to your ingredients wherever you need them.
+Counter and undercounter storage units provide quick and easy access to food prep ingredients wherever you need them.
 Plus, they fit within the dimensions of a busy open kitchen and don’t restrict a diner’s view of the kitchen space.

 Be Prepared to Adapt